-The Philosophy of Music from the Ancient Greeks to the Enlightenment Particular reference to the doctinies of Pythagoras, Plato, Anstotle and Anstoxenus: concepts of harmony, ethos, minesis and cathariss, the transmission of classical Greek theory by Hellenistic and Roman writers through the Middle Ages, the Italian Renaissance from Fictino, neo-Patonism and its scientific critics; the restoration of tragedy and the opera, the Enlightenment, with particular reference to the theories of Sauveur and Rameau; the beginnings of modern aesthetics and musical science.
+The Philosophy of Music from the Ancient Greeks to the Enlightenment.
+Particular reference to the doctrines of Pythagoras, Plato Aristolle and Aristoxenus concepts of order, harmony, measure, ratio, proportion, etc; the transmission of classical Greek theory by Hellenistic and Roman writers through the Middle Ages; the Italian Renaissance from Ficino, neo-Platonism and its scientific critics; the restoration of tragedy and the opera; the Enlightenment, with particular reference to the theories of Sauveur and Rameau; the beginnings of modern aesthetics and musical science.
+The Philosophy and Science of Music of the 19th and 20th centuries.
+The development of the music since Kant; the rise of musicology, and the development of the